yuanpinz/blog/_posts/2021-10-19-lama-inpainting.md

 key: lama-inpainting
 ---

 This paper[^lama] proposed a method for high-resolution images inpainting with large missing areas.
-The results look great!
-Three contributions were claimed but I find the **fast Fourier Convolutions (FFC)** to be most essential.
+The authors suggested the challenge of the task is the lack of large receptive fields of conventional convolution neural networks.
+Three contributions were claimed but I find the **fast Fourier Convolutions (FFC)**[^ffc] to be the most essential component, which was claimed by this paper that it allows for the image-wide receptive field that covers an entire image.
+The experiment results were very good.
+It's funny that the FFC paper came out in 2020 but with only a few citations.

 <!--more-->